ephemeral-laboratories/usemy-name-site/principles/do-not-compare-names.md

 used to enter them.
 To cover this, it is always recommended to normalise any Unicode strings which come from outside your system, including from the user, and including names.

-> - Fallacy 12: People’s names are case sensitive.
+> - Fallacy 12: People's names are case sensitive.
-> - Fallacy 13: People’s names are case insensitive.
+> - Fallacy 13: People's names are case insensitive.
-> - Fallacy 38: Two different data entry operators, given a person’s name, will by necessity enter
+> - Fallacy 38: Two different data entry operators, given a person's name, will by necessity enter
 >   bitwise equivalent strings on any single system, if the system is well-designed.

 So in general, a system will not be able to use this information to determine conclusively